Antibodies are major components of the immune system

 IgG1, IgG2 and IgG3 are all are capable of causing inflammation which could contribute to symptoms.
 IgG4 antibodies are only present in low levels and its presence does not relate directly to inflammatory reactions.

-The substantive YorkTest clinical evidence base for food-specific IgG guided elimination diet supports this approach and recognises the fundamental importance of measuring IgG1-4 (total food-specific IgG) and not just IgG4 alone.
+The substantive yorktest evidence base for food-specific IgG guided elimination diet supports this approach and recognises the fundamental importance of measuring IgG1-4 (total food-specific IgG) and not just IgG4 alone.

 Which test is right for you?